eemilhaa/walkability-analysis/README.md

 ## Analysing urban walkability

-Urban walkability sounds like a self-explanatory term: it measures how accessible an urban environment is by walking.
-However, the factors that make up walkability are hard to define, and, consequently, walkability can be understood and measured in many different ways.
-To say a place is walkable could, for example, mean that the network of streets is dense or that a wide selection of services can be accessed on foot.
+Urban walkability can be understood and measured in many different ways.
+Because of this, the term can be difficult define.
+To say a place is walkable could for example mean that the network of streets is dense there or that a wide selection of services are accessible on foot.
 Other urban elements such as green space, air quality or the amount of traffic affect walkability too.

 In this blog post I will analyze urban walkability with two network-based approaches.
 First, I will focus on the structure of a street network by simply calculating intersection densities.
 Then, with a bit more complex approach, I will run a city-wide routing analysis to find out how different urban features can be accessed on foot within a city.

-All data and tools used in the analysis are open.
-The street network and urban features are from [OpenStreetMap](https://www.openstreetmap.org/) (OSM), and the analyses are done using the [OSMnx](https://osmnx.readthedocs.io/en/stable/), [Pandana](https://udst.github.io/pandana/) and [GeoPandas](https://geopandas.org/) python libraries.
+All analyses are done using open tools and data.
+The street network and urban features are from [OpenStreetMap](https://www.openstreetmap.org/) (OSM), and the analyses are performed using the [OSMnx](https://osmnx.readthedocs.io/en/stable/), [Pandana](https://udst.github.io/pandana/) and [GeoPandas](https://geopandas.org/) python libraries.
 Visualizations are a mix of [Matplotlib](https://matplotlib.org/) and [Seaborn](https://seaborn.pydata.org/).

 While in this post I analyze the walkability in Warsaw, Poland, the workflow is directly transferable across any city with sufficient OSM data.
+The complete workflow is found in the two notebooks in this repository.

 <br/>